neighdeen84/Resolution_Increaser/README.md

 ## Project Description
-This program iterates through EV profiles with a 10-minute sampling rate and converts it to 15 minutes, outputting the new profiles in resampled_data.
-The output rate doesn't necessarily have to be 15 minutes and can be varied, as long as it remains at a resolution that is lower than that of the input CSVs.
-The program averages the values in between and ceils any values larger than a 0 and less than 5.76 kW to 5.76 kW.
-Due to this, this program is specific for EVSEs with a power rating of 5.76 kW and it would need to be accordingly adjusted for different power ratings.
+This program takes input in the form of a house profile with a 15-minute sampling rate and converts it to 5 minutes.
+The output sampling rate doesn't necessarily have to be 5 minutes and can be varied, as long as it remains at a resolution that is higher than that of the input CSVs.
+The program also changes the year of the timestamp of the profile from 2013 to 2021.

 ## Requirements
 ```